 Kati Skulski, M.S. received her Master’s degree in Speech-Language Pathology from California State University, East Bay.
-Kati provides AAC and AT assessments and intervention to children in the home, clinic, and school settings.
+Kati provides AAC and AT assessments and intervention to children in home, clinic, and school settings.
 Kati also works in the ACTS practice, is affiliated with the Down Syndrome Connection of the Bay Area, consults with Star Academy, volunteers internationally with The Nika Project, and has presented at State, National, and International conferences on Resources for AAC Strategies and Tools.

 Jeff received his Bachelor’s degree from Northwestern University in Computer Science and currently acts as The Nika Project’s technical director and treasurer, providing years of experience both on the software side and the infrastructure side of technology.
 He currently lives and works in the Bay Area.
 During our South Africa trip, he successfully constructed a computer lab with printing capabilities using unused donated equipment.

 Cindy graduated from San Francisco State University with a Cultural Anthropology and Spanish major.
 She lived abroad and studied in Spain for two years.
 She received her moderate to severe special education credential at Sonoma State University.
 Cindy is currently teaching middle school students with orthopedic impairments, communication disorders and medically fragile.
 She is a certified trainer in non-violent crisis intervention and continuing her education in Augmentative Alternative and Communication and Assistive Technology.
 She is a very happy mother of two teenage boys.